 Improved Header Navigation Area Designs and Layouts

-The header area is perhaps the most important part of your website and with Divi, making it look perfect is now much easier.
-Through the new and updated panel you can easily change the size and position of your logo and header area.
-You will also find more flexible options for making use of a fixed header area, as well as the ability to enable hidden scrolling for a greater impact on your visitors.
+The header area is perhaps the most important part of your website, and with Divi, making it look perfect is now much easier.
+Through the new and updated panel, you can easily change the size and position of your logo and header area.
+You will also find more flexible options for using a fixed header area, as well as the ability to enable hidden scrolling for a greater impact on your visitors.

 You can even set the transparency level of your header navigation area.
-This enables you to really let your background images and videos take center stage.
+This lets you let your background images and videos take center stage.

 Full Width Content

-This isn’t limited to just images though, and any of the modules on offer and be inserted into a full width row.
-This allows you to create some impressive post layouts that simply aren’t possible with the majority of other WordPress themes currently on the market.
+This isn’t limited to just images though, and any modules on offer can be inserted into a full width row.
+This allows you to create some impressive post layouts that simply aren’t possible with most other WordPress themes currently on the market.

 Create Reusable Content with the Divi Library

 One particularly useful feature added with version 2.4 is the Divi Library.
-This time saving feature gives you the ability to easily save and reuse your custom modules, sections, and rows, as well as your entire layouts.
+This time-saving feature allows you to easily save and reuse your custom modules, sections, and rows, as well as your entire layouts.